Information for Participants

 With the project Hallo Bundestag, we aim to strengthen the relationship between Members of Parliament and the people in their constituencies.

-To achieve this, we are conducting 50 Electoral District Days across Germany.
-Based on the insights gained, the project will culminate in a proposal to the German Bundestag on how a format like the Electoral District Day, with randomly selected participants, can be established on a regular basis in all constituencies in the future.
+To achieve this, we are conducting 50 Constituency Days across Germany.
+Based on the insights gained, the project will culminate in a proposal to the German Bundestag on how a format like the Constituency Day, with randomly selected participants, can be established on a regular basis in all constituencies in the future.

 Further information and frequently asked questions